Introduction

 Tip

-Official integration of Asahi support into standard Live USB is in progress.
-Currently using the version maintained by chadmed.
+Official is integrating Asahi support into standard Live USB.
+Currently using version maintained by chadmed.

 Mirror Version Compatibility Info (Updated: 2025-11-21)